Ihsannisti/Ihsannisti/README.md

 - 👋 Hi, I’m @Ihsannisti
-- 👀 I’m interested in Java programming and Quality Assurance.
+- 👀 A learner and currently learning.
-- 🌱 I’m currently learning Mobile automation and Rest API
 - 📫 How to reach me mi.muhammadihsan19@gmail.com

 <!---